drivird/drunken-octo-robot/README.md

 Welcome!

-Please have a look a my Panda3d C++ tutorials.
+Please have a look at my translation to C++ of the Panda3d python tutorials.